sirbrillig/phpcs-variable-analysis/README.md

 - Warns if variables are used without being defined.
 (Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UndefinedVariable`)
 - Warns if variables are set or declared but never used.
 (Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UnusedVariable`)
+- Warns if function parameters are declared but never used.
+(Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UnusedParameter`)
+- Warns if function parameters are declared but never used before other parameters that are used.
+(Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UnusedParameterBeforeUsed`)
 - Warns if `$this`, `self::$static_member`, `static::$static_member` is used outside class scope.
 (Sniff codes: `VariableAnalysis.CodeAnalysis.VariableAnalysis.SelfOutsideClass` or `VariableAnalysis.CodeAnalysis.VariableAnalysis.StaticOutsideClass`)

 ## Installation